Clumber and Hardwick

 Clumber and Hardwick is a civil parish in the Bassetlaw district, in the county of Nottinghamshire, England.
 The parish includes the settlement of Hardwick Village and Clumber Park, a country park.
-In 2011 the parish had a population of 198.
+In the UK census of 2021 the parish had a population of 66.
 The parish lies in the north west of the county, and south west within the district.
-It is 125 miles north west of London, 22 miles north of the city of Nottingham, and 3½ miles south east of the market town of Worksop.The parish touches Babworth, Carburton, Elkesley, Perlethorpe cum Budby and Welbeck.
+It is 125 miles north west of London, 22 miles north of the city of Nottingham, and 3½ miles south east of the nearest market town of Worksop.The parish touches Babworth, Carburton, Elkesley, Perlethorpe cum Budby and Welbeck.
 The parish was formed on 1 April 1994.
 The area is within Sherwood Forest and has close historical associations with the Dukes of Newcastle, being part of a wider region known as The Dukeries.
 There are 26 listed buildings in Clumber and Hardwick.